twitchyliquid64/pushtart/README.md

 `./pushtart import-ssh-key --username <insert-pushtart-username-here> --pub-key-file ~/.ssh/id_rsa.pub `

+If you need to add a user's SSH key when the server is running try this while logged into that computer as that user:

+`cat ~/.ssh/id_rsa.pub | ssh <put-server-address-here> -p 2022 import-ssh-key --username <put-username-here>`

 #### Terminology

 Everything makes sense, except I decided to call a repository in pushtart a 'tart' :).
 Tarts can be in running or stopped states - this is all controllable through commands.